Conference Papers

 Abstract:

 The world today is grappling with the challenge of balancing development through responsible use of natural resources.
 The challenge only becomes more pronounced for developing economies like India, where improving the quality of life of the masses needs to be mindful of already starved natural resources.
-To
+To this effect, the advent of clean energy economy is an imminent solution since it has the potential to respond to the challenges and deliver the projected growth in a sustainable way.

 Keyword:

-Presented at: ACEEE Summer Study on Energy Efficiency in Buildings, USA, 2010
+Presented at: ACEEE Summer Study 2010 - Energy Efficiency in Buildings, 15-20 August 2010, California, USA +

-Leena Thomas, Richard de Dear, Rajan Rawal , Ashok Lall, PC Thomas
+Authors: Leena Thomas, Richard de Dear, Rajan Rawal , Ashok Lall, PC Thomas

 Abstract:

 Before India’s building sector can fulfil its CO2 abatement potential, it is imperative for new build projects, especially those which provide for commercial and public functions, to eschew the energy-intensive designs that characterized western commercial buildings of the 20th century.
-In the absence of an adaptive thermal comfort standard specifically for India’s

 Keyword: climate change mitigation, adaptation, thermal comfort, India

-Presented at: Windsor Conference, 2010
+Presented at: Windsor Conference, 09-11 April 2010, London, United Kingdom +

 Authors: Nikita Khatri, Rashmin Damle, Rajan Rawal